Resources from the the Sterling Morton Library

 Web resources and organizations

 American Society of Botanical Artists - The ASBA is dedicated to "promoting public awareness of of contemporary botanical art, to honoring its traditions and furthering its development."
-Visit the Techniques page to find tips and tutorials for botanical artists, and navigate to other pages to learn about the organization, current exhibits and events, or the history of botanical art.
+Visit the Technique page to find tips and tutorials for botanical artists, and navigate to other pages to learn about the organization, current exhibits and events.

 Artists for Conservation - The Artists for Conservation "support wildlife and habitat conservation, biodiversity and environmental education through art that celebrates our natural heritage."
 Browse their website to learn more about their efforts, events, programs, and links to other conservation organizations.